zax-xyz/dotfiles/README.md

 It's just my dotfiles

-Currently the programs I use are:
+Currently the main programs I use are:

 - **WM**: bspwm
 - **Keybindings**: sxhkd